flatcloud0b3/Tor/README.md

 ## What is Tor ?
 ===============

+        Tor is a connection-oriented anonymizing communication service.
-        Tor protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
+        It protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
 We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly.